Chart Color Schemes

 Health outcomes in Kingsley are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Kingsley's health indicators show below-average outcomes with common health conditions slightly more prevalent than average across both younger and older age groups.
-The rate of private health cover is very high at approximately 55% of the total population (around 7,591 people), compared to 59.3% across Greater Perth.
+The rate of private health cover is very high at approximately 55% of the total population (~7,591 people), compared to 59.3% across Greater Perth.

-The most common medical conditions in the area are arthritis and asthma, affecting 9.0% and 7.6% of residents respectively, while 66.6% reported being completely clear of medical ailments, compared to 71.5% across Greater Perth.
-Kingsley has 25.1% of residents aged 65 and over (3,464 people), which is higher than the 20.1% in Greater Perth.
-Health outcomes among seniors are above average, performing even better than the general population in health metrics.
+The most common medical conditions are arthritis (affecting 9.0% of residents) and asthma (7.6%), while 66.6% of residents declare themselves completely clear of medical ailments, compared to 71.5% in Greater Perth.
+Kingsley has a higher proportion of seniors aged 65 and over at 25.1% (3,464 people), compared to 20.1% in Greater Perth.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health